Light, tender, and moist, these Apple Streusel Muffins are topped with a crumb topping. They’re great for a grab-and-go breakfast option!

 Today I have an Apple Streusel Muffin that is out of this world delicious!
 I mean there’s a ton of chopped apples in a cinnamon-spiced batter that topped with a crunchy streusel topping.

 These muffins have actually lived on the blog since 2014 but the photos needed a major overhaul.
 So here we are!

 It’s been several months since I’ve baked muffins.
-The last muffin recipe I shared were these zucchini banana muffins from July.
+The last muffin recipe I shared was these zucchini banana muffins from July.
 It feels like ages ago!